jenkinsci/jenkins/CONTRIBUTING.md

 3. Install the necessary development tools.
 In order to develop Jenkins, you need the following:
   * Java Development Kit (JDK) 11 or 8.
     In the Jenkins project we usually use [Eclipse Adoptium](https://adoptium.net/) or [OpenJDK](https://openjdk.java.net/), but you can use other JDKs as well.
-  * Apache Maven 3.8.1 or above.
-You can [download Maven here].
-    In the Jenkins project we usually use the most recent Maven release.
   * Any IDE which supports importing Maven projects.
   * Install [NodeJS](https://nodejs.org/en/). **Note:** only needed to work on the frontend assets found in the `war` module.
     * Frontend tasks are run using [yarn](https://yarnpkg.com/lang/en/).
 Run `npm install -g yarn` to install it.